juanitogan/p8-programming-fonts/README.md

 "font_options": [ "gdi", "no_antialias" ]
 ```

 Another useful feature to enable is to install the Auto Fold package and modify it for \*.p8 files to hide the non-code parts of the file.
-[See this wiki for details on this](https://github.com/juanitogan/p8-programming-fonts/wiki/Using-Sublime-Text-and-Auto-Fold-with-PICO-8-files).
+[See my wiki for details on this](https://github.com/juanitogan/p8-programming-fonts/wiki/Using-Sublime-Text-and-Auto-Fold-with-PICO-8-files).

 ### Notepad++